IBM/tag-based-push-notifications/README.md

     </plugin>
 ```

-The ```REVERSED_CLIENT_ID``` is the reverse form of the google webclientID obtained in step7.
-For example, if the webClientID is '0123456789-pr0123fhv2efj4635ertkgbn14tda2ha.apps.googleusercontent.com', then the REVERESED_CLIENT_ID will be 'com.googleusercontent.apps.0123456789-pr0123fhv2efj4635ertkgbn14tda2ha'

 Also add the webclientID in the auth_handler.ts file in the googlePlusLogin() method.

 ## Step 9.
-Deploy the MFP Adapters and Test them
+Deploy the MobileFoundation Adapters

-### 9.1 Build and Deploy the MFP adapters
+### 9.1 Build and Deploy the MobileFoundation adapters

 Build and deploy `MyWardData` Adapter as below.